MarkFlow

 Formatting breaks top the list—Notion's nested lists might unindent in weak converters; solution: Validate with html2md previews.
 Unsupported syntax, like custom emojis, renders as text—pre-replace with Unicode.

-From user experiences, 30% of issues stem from large files; chunk exports.
+Large files can cause issues; consider chunking your exports into smaller sections.
 Balanced view: While Markdown to Word excels, for ultra-complex pages, hybrid manual edits beat full automation.

 Performance Benchmarks and Tool Comparisons

-Data from 50 conversions shows sub-1MB outputs versus HTML's 3MB bloat.
+Output files are typically compact compared to HTML exports.
 For "notion markdown to docx," choose it for speed; alternatives suit offline needs.
 Explore more at the Markdown to Word blog for Markdown optimization tips.

 Find this tool helpful?
 Help us spread the word.